bwolfson978/DataVis10Ways/README.md

 onto both sides of the x and y range so that all the circles were a set distance away from the x and y axes.
 ![d3](img/d3.png)

+# python + matplotlib

+This was definitely the hardest visualization to recreate so far in the project.
+First off, loading the data was a bit harder upfront because it required essentially reading the csv into a 2d array then taking out columns of data using python array operations.
+What further confused me was numpy arrays.
+Specifying a different color for each point was much more difficult than in ggplot2 where the geom_point function automatically assigned colors to categorical data or d3 where a color attribute was accessible through a javascript object mapping during plotting.
+Matplotlib and numpy required assembling a whole new array of correponding colors to pass into the scatter() function.
+I felt the urge to be able to see in code each iteration behind this function.
+I also had trouble getting the tick marks in the desired locations.
+Similarly to using the extent(min,max) function in d3/js to find the range of the data at hand, I was using the numpy.arange() function in python.
+I couldn't figure out how to shift the returned tick values to the nearest 1000 so just manually added the offset.

 ## Technical Achievements